On the energy landscape of symmetric quantum signal processing: Additional numerical results

 \subsection{Existence of local minima}

 To visualize the full energy landscape of the optimization problem, we first consider the simplest scenario so that only two phase factors suffice to solve the optimization problem exactly.
 We choose two target polynomials $f(x) = x^2-\frac{1}{2}$ and $f(x) = \frac{1}{\sqrt{3}}x^3 - \frac{2}{\sqrt{3}}x$.
 The energy landscape on the irreducible domain is displayed in \cref{fig:landscape_global}.
 The global minima derived from the proposed method are annotated in the domain.
-In this special case, there is not any local minimum in the landscape.
+In this special case, there are \REVN{no local minima}.
 However, this is a rare exception rather than the norm.
 Existence of local minima can be observed by slightly increasing the degree of the target polynomial $f(x) =0.2103 T_4(x)+0.1231T_2(x)+0.1666$.
 The local minimizer is numerically searched by randomly initiating the stochastic gradient descent algorithm to solve \cref{eqn:optprob-intro}.
 The value of the objective function at $\Phi^\text{loc}$ is $0.0218$.
 The Hessian matrix has eigenvalues $0.1359, 4.5815, 7.7510$, which indicates that $\Phi^\text{loc}$ is indeed a local minimum.
 To visualize the landscape, we plot a two-dimensional section of the optimization landscape spanned by the affine plane spanned by the eigenvectors of the least two eigenvalues of the Hessian matrix (\cref{fig:landscape_global}).